williamhe101/2023web/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 My interests include radio frequency applications (RF), PCBs, and computer hardware.
 I also enjoy having fun with friends and learning more about psychology to appreciate the world better.
-{style="text-align: justify;"}

 ---